nomemory/andreinc-site/_drafts/2021-11-08-a-tale-of-java-hash-tables.md

 In code above, one line that can look awkward, if you are not familiar with bitwise operations, is `int idx = hash & (buckets.length-1)`.
 This is used to calculate the *base* slot for the entry.
 We define the *base* slot as the *most natural* position an entry could have in our `buckets` array, if there are no collisions.

 `LProbMap<K,V>.hash(Object key)` will always return a positive integer in the interval `[0, Integer.MAX_VALUE]`.
 But we have only `buckets.length` slots available to insert the item.
-Normally, we could just simply write `hash(key) % buckets.length` to return the base slot.
+Typically, we could write `hash(key) % buckets.length` to return the base slot.
 But modulo `%` operation is kinda slow.

-> Multiplication and division take longer time.
-Integer multiplication takes 11 clock cycles on Pentium 4 processors, and 3 - 4 clock cycles on most other microprocessors.
+> Multiplication and division take a longer time.
+Integer multiplication takes 11 clock cycles on Pentium 4 processors and 3 - 4 clock cycles on most other microprocessors.
 Integer division takes 40 - 80 clock cycles, depending on the microprocessor.
 Integer division is faster the smaller the integer size on AMD processors, but not on Intel processors.
 Details about instruction latencies are listed in manual 4: “Instruction tables”.
-Tips about how to speed up multiplications and divisions are given on page 146 and 147, respectively. ([source](https://www.agner.org/optimize/optimizing_cpp.pdf)).
+Tips about how to speed up multiplications and divisions are given on pages 146 and 147, respectively. ([source](https://www.agner.org/optimize/optimizing_cpp.pdf)).

-To be honest, I don't really know is the JVM is performing any optimizations in this regard, so the best solution was to apply this simple bitwise trick.
+Honestly, I don't know how the JVM is optimizing the code behind the scenes, so the best thing was to make sure optimizations were happening by using a simple bitwise trick.

 Because `buckets.length` is a power of two, `hash(key) % buckets.length` is equivalent to writing `hash(key) & (buckets.length -1)`.
 If you don't believe me, just run the following code: